wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/API-Reference-REST/BingVoiceOutput.md

 X-Search-ClientID     |     A GUID (hex only, no dashes)    |    An ID that uniquely identifies application instance per-installation.
 User-Agent     |     Application name    |     Application name is required and must be less than 255 characters.

 ### <a name="InputParam">Input Parameters</a>
 Inputs to the Bing Text to Speech API are expressed as HTTP query parameters.
-Parameters in the POST body are treated as SSML content.
-Refer to the W3C specifications ([http://www.w3.org/TR/speech-synthesis/](http://www.w3.org/TR/speech-synthesis/)).
-The following is a complete list of recognized input parameters.
-Unsafe characters should be escaped following the W3C URL specifications ([http://www.w3.org/Addressing/URL/url-spec.txt](http://www.w3.org/Addressing/URL/url-spec.txt)).
-A request with more than one instance of any parameter will result in an error response (HTTP 400).
+Parameters in the POST body are treated as Speech Synthesis Markup Language (SSML) content.
+Refer to the [SSML W3C Specification](http://www.w3.org/TR/speech-synthesis/) for a description of the markup used to control aspects of speech such as pronunciation, volume, pitch, rate, etc.
+The following is a complete list of recognized input parameters:

+**Note**: Unsafe characters should be escaped following the W3C URL specifications ([http://www.w3.org/Addressing/URL/url-spec.txt](http://www.w3.org/Addressing/URL/url-spec.txt)).

+**Note**: Requests with more than one instance of any parameter will result in an HTTP 400 error response.

 ###  <a name="SampleVoiceOR">Example Voice Output Request</a>